University of Sussex: Admissions

-New students entering the university in 2021 had an average of 133 points (the equivalent of AAB at A Level).
 According to the 2023 Times and Sunday Times Good University Guide, approximately 11% of Sussex's undergraduates come from independent schools.

 Educational partners

 Brighton and Sussex Medical School (BSMS) results from a partnership between the University of Brighton and the University of Sussex.
 The school, the first medical school in the South East outside London, gained its licence in 2002 and opened in 2003.
 The Guardian ranked the medical school as 16th in the UK in 2018.